majuss/easybox904/README.md

 root@easy:~#
 ```

-Now we can add your DSL login credentials which you got from your provider.
+Now you should change the password with: `passwd root`.
+After that we can add your DSL login credentials which you got from your provider.

 See in the fast and easy guide.